KruthikRavikanti/WeatherBot/README.md

 ### Gmail credential

-1. In n8n, go to `Credentials → New → Gmail OAuth2`.
-2. Follow the OAuth flow to connect your Gmail / Google Workspace account.
+In n8n, go to `Credentials → New → Gmail OAuth2` and follow to connect your Gmail / Google Workspace account.
-3. Give the credential a name such as `Gmail account`.

 Gmail usage: